 Capital Gains are taxed separately.
 Gains derived from the transfer of immovable properties and the sale of securities and negotiable instruments are subject to a 10% tax.
 If the transfer of immovable properties constitutes the main economic activity of the taxpayer, capital gains may be subject to corporate income tax.

 There is a property tax between 0% and 2.10%, depending on the value of the property.
-The ITBMS is the Panamanian Value-added tax, and it is currently 7%.
+The ITBMS is the Panamanian Value-added tax, and it currently stands at 7%.

 There are no transfer, net wealth and inheritance taxes in Panama.

 Regarding corporate taxation, companies in Panama are also taxed on a territorial basis.
 This means that income earned outside the country, remitted or not, may not be subject to taxation.